disastrid/instruments_lab/docs/_research/digital-bagpipes.md

 This work is an example of a digital interface designed to connect to a long established and highly formalised musical style.
 Through careful consideration of the specific challenges faced in teaching and learning the bagpipes, this project demonstrates how digital technologies can provide a meaningful contribution to even the most conservative cultural traditions.

-{% include single-image-research.html fileName="bagpipes/InstructorScreen.png" %}
+{% include single-image-research.html fileName="bagpipes/InstructorScreen.jpg" %}

+{% include youtube.html youtube="-oxT8GQ7Uuc" %}
 {% include youtube.html youtube="7Q0sA7a6E2k" %}
 {% include youtube.html youtube="urqjewHR-GQ" %}